₿itcoinIQ₿itcoinIQ

 • • Historically marks cycle tops

-• • Contrarian signal: Potential caution zone
+• • Contrarian signal: historically associated with cycle tops

 What the Index Measures: